JamesSkemp/words/content/post/on-achievements-and-trophies.md

 +++
-title = "On Achievements and Trophies" summary = "I play games to play games, and here's some numbers to attempt to back that up." draft = false comments = true date = "2009-05-16T08:30:00-05:00"
+title = "On Achievements and Trophies" description = "I play games to play games, and here's some numbers to attempt to back that up." draft = false comments = true date = "2009-05-16T08:30:00-05:00"